-1998.
-Chombo has diverged from BoxLib in its implementation of data containers, but a number of applications build upon the framework including MHD, compressible CFD, CFD+EM, fluid-structure interaction, etc. Cactus [18] is a general-purpose software framework for high-performance computing with AMR as one of its features.
-Astrophysical simulations involving general relativity used the framework.
+BoxLib [1] is a framework for building massively parallel SAMR application described by time-dependent PDEs, CASTRO [2] uses the BoxLib software for fully compressible radiation-hydrodynamics, while MAESTRO also uses BoxLib for low Mach number astrophysical calculations.
+Chombo [14] is an offshoot of the BoxLib framework that originated in 1998.
+Chombo has diverged from BoxLib in its implementation of data containers, but a number of applications build upon the framework including MHD, compressible CFD, CFD+EM, fluid-structure interaction, etc. Cactus [20] is a general-purpose software framework for high-performance computing with AMR as one of its features.
 The Einstein toolkit is the most prominent application.
-Enzo [36] is an astrophysical code that makes use of AMR for high resolution space and time requirements.
+Enzo [38] is an astrophysical code that makes use of AMR for high resolution space and time requirements.
 A wide range of hydrodynamics and magneto-hydrodynamics solvers, radiation/diffusion and radiation transport have been incorporated.
-FLASH [17] was originally designed for simulation astrophysical phenomenon dominated by compressible reactive flows.
+FLASH [19] was originally designed for simulation of astrophysical phenomena dominated by compressible reactive flows.
 Due to multiple physical scales, AMR was implemented using the octree-based PARAMESH packages.
-FLASH has undergone infrastructure improvements such that other applications including high energy physics, CFD and fluid-structure interactions leverage the FLASH framework.
-What distinguishes Uintah from other frameworks is the development of a runtime environment with a DAG based taskgraph and application layer that makes it possible to achieve scalability at very large core counts.
+FLASH has undergone infrastructure improvements such that other applications including high energy physics, CFD and fluidstructure interactions leverage the FLASH framework.
+What distinguishes Uintah from other frameworks is both its underlying programming model and the development of a runtime environment with a DAG based taskgraph and application layer that makes it possible to achieve scalability at very large core counts.

-There has been much related detonation work in the form of numerical modeling and experimental research on gas phase DDTs e.g. [35], but little is known about DDTs in a large collection of solid explosives.
+There has been much related detonation work in the form of numerical modeling and experimental research on gas phase DDTs e.g. [37], but little is known about DDTs in a large collection of solid explosives.
 Significant amounts of experimental work has been done over the decades, on small scales, to better understand the role of convective deflagration in the transition into detonation for solid explosives [3].
-Due to the hostile environment, the extreme pressures, temperatures and short time scales in a DDT, experiments have been relatively small scale (a few cm) [50,11].
-Other groups are modeling the transition to examine DDT mechanism which can not be seen experimentally [46,48].
+Due to the hostile environment, the extreme pressures, temperatures and short time scales in a DDT, experiments have been relatively small scale (a few cm) [52, 12].
+Other groups are modeling the transition to examine DDT mechanism which can not be seen experimentally [48, 50].
 These mesoscale simulations have yet to produce a clear physical mechanism.
 Though these results will be beneficial to understanding the underlying mechanisms in a single monolithic device it will still be unclear how a DDT occurs in an unconfined array of explosives.
-To the best of our knowledge we are unique in using the approach described here to understand DDT in a large collection of explosive devices, especially on this scale.
+To the best of the authors knowledge, the approach described here is a unique and novel attempt to understand DDT in a large collection of small explosive devices, especially on this scale.

 8. Conclusions and Future Work.
-We have demonstrated that to improve the scalability of a complex DDT calculation in order for it run efficiently at scales up to full machine capacity on the largest supercomputers, required the removal of deficiencies that prevented scalability and that were not readily apparent at smaller or incremental changes in resolution.
-Discovering these key shortcomings in the runtime system algorithms and improving their overall algorithmic complexity has resulted in dramatic improvements to the overall scalability for a very challenging fluid-structure interaction benchmark problem.
+The main conclusion from this paper is that improving the supercomputer scalability of a complex DDT calculation required the removal of deficiencies that prevented scalability and that were not readily apparent at smaller or incremental changes in resolution.
+Discovering these key shortcomings in the runtime system algorithms and improving their overall algorithmic complexity resulted in dramatic improvements to the overall scalability of a challenging fluid-structure interaction benchmark problem.
 The immediate benefits to the runtime system resulted in our ability to demonstrate scalability for challenging complex fluid-structure interaction problems at at nearly the full machine capacity of Mira.
 This in turn made it possible to run a series of calculations that showed promise in improving our understanding of the detonation in the full highway 6 accident.